-I attended a conference this week about the future of the digital worker and the use of artificial intelligence.
+I attended a conference a while back about the future of the digital worker and the use of artificial intelligence.
 I came to the event with my skeptic hat firmly on my head.

 The event was attended by approximately 1000 people.
 It was held in lower Manhattan near Wall Street, in the heart of the financial district.
 The staff-to-attendee ratio was quite high, and the conference was clearly a well-produced, high-quality event.
 The session opened with a welcome by a virtual assistant.
 Although it was difficult for me to hear what she was saying since I was outside the main room, I heard the laughter of the audience as the virtual assistant made some corny jokes that one might hear from a Siri or Alexa.